jstoops/product-pricing-agent/README.md

 Create system prompt to ensure the LLM knows it needs to estimate the price of a product and reply with just the price and no explantation.

-In the user promot strip out the " to the nearest dollar" text since Frontier models are much more capable and powerful than traditional ML models and remove the "Price is $" text so that is can be used in the assistant prompt instead.
+In the user prompt strip out the " to the nearest dollar" text since Frontier models are much more capable and powerful than traditional ML models and remove the "Price is $" text so that is can be used in the assistant prompt instead.

 Example prompt:

-[{'role': 'system',
+> [{'role': 'system',
-'content': 'You estimate prices of items.
-Reply only with the price, no explanation'}, {'role': 'user',
+> 'content': 'You estimate prices of items.
+Reply only with the price, no explanation'},
+> {'role': 'user',
-'content': "How much does this cost?\n\nOEM AC Compressor w/A/C Repair Kit For Ford F150 F-150 V8 & Lincoln Mark LT 2007 2008 - BuyAutoParts NEW\nAs one of the world's largest automotive parts suppliers, our parts are trusted every day by mechanics and vehicle owners worldwide.
+> 'content': "How much does this cost?\n\nOEM AC Compressor w/A/C Repair Kit For Ford F150 F-150 V8 & Lincoln Mark LT 2007 2008 - BuyAutoParts NEW\nAs one of the world's largest automotive parts suppliers, our parts are trusted every day by mechanics and vehicle owners worldwide.
 This A/C Compressor and Components Kit is manufactured and tested to the strictest OE standards for unparalleled performance.
 Built for trouble-free ownership and 100% visually inspected and quality tested, this A/C Compressor and Components Kit is backed by our 100% satisfaction guarantee.
-Guaranteed Exact Fit for easy installation 100% BRAND NEW, premium ISO/TS 16949 quality - tested to meet or exceed OEM specifications Engineered for superior durability, backed by industry-leading unlimited-mileage warranty Included in this K"}, {'role': 'assistant', 'content': 'Price is $'}]
+Guaranteed Exact Fit for easy installation 100% BRAND NEW, premium ISO/TS 16949 quality - tested to meet or exceed OEM specifications Engineered for superior durability, backed by industry-leading unlimited-mileage warranty Included in this K"},
+> {'role': 'assistant', 'content': 'Price is $'}]

 ##### GPT-4o-mini